musabdogan/elasticsearch-performance-monitoring/README.md

 - Credentials are stored locally in Chrome storage
 - All API calls are made directly from the browser (CORS handled by Chrome extension permissions)
-- Icons are placeholders - replace with proper icons for production

 ## License